Would you like some brain training exercises to keep you sharp and on top of your game all the time?

 To take it one step further, do the same thing but using objects within the same space.
 Fill your memory palace with everything you think is worth remembering, but make sure that you build a strong mental route in the process.

-When the time to remember he information comes, simply retrace your steps along that path.
+When the time to remember the information comes, simply retrace your steps along that path.
 It will take some getting used to, and you will surely fumble at first.
 Nobody is born an expert, and when you’re dealing with cognition-impairing mental illness, it might be even harder.
-But practice makes perfect, and it keeps your mind sharp too.
+But practice makes perfect, and proper brain training exercises keeps your mind sharp too.

 Of course, things might not be as simple or straightforward.
 Sometimes, direct associations simply aren’t possible.
 This is where your imagination and the ability to create allegories comes in.